amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 Notice, that for convention classes names are capitalize, while instance variables and objects are not.
 Another important aspect of models it’s that their properties are dynamic; they can be created on the fly and doesn’t have any specific type associated.

-**Test what you just your coded!**
+**Test what you just coded!**

-After you completed the code snippet above you can open your browser console and try this out, to get familiar with the models:
+After you completed the code snippet above you can open your browser console (chrome's console: ctrl+shift+i -or- ⌘+alt+i) and try this out, to get familiar with the models:

 {% codeblock Practice in your Browser\'s console  lang:js %}
 var todo = new app.Todo({title: 'Learn Backbone.js', completed: false}); // create object with the attributes specified.